hnrk75/wp-starter-theme/web/app/themes/starterwp-bs5/readme.txt

 - Update theme version

 ### Version 1.0.6 - March 05 2024
-- Clean up some code
 - Update Bootstrap to 5.3.3

 ### Version 1.0.5 - December 11 2023
-- Clean up some code
 - Update Bootstrap to 5.3.2 and remove Bootstrap Icons

-### Version 1.0.4 - September 05 2023
-- Add accordion search to navbar

 ### Version 1.0.3 - August 22 2023
-- Clean up some code
 - Update Bootstrap to 5.3.1 and Bootstrap Icons to 1.10.5

 ### Version 1.0.2 - June 01 2023
-- Clean up some code
 - Update Bootstrap to 5.3 and Bootstrap Icons to 1.10.5

 ### Version 1.0.1 - February 16 2023